hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 SggAGKOsNGVfaGlm5WNTAxRJRZ3dS4UV3ar9UVhblXKO14cm6fKt5ByNBvGTtuy0
 h3tR9gbjVjBA5S+iXP7lSb8=
 -----END PTFE MIGRATION DATA-----
 ```

-The first and last line will be the same as the above example but the body will be entirely different.
+The first and last lines will be the same as above but the body will be entirely different.
 This
-is a PEM encoded block that contains the configuration as well as vault keys to allow
+is a PEM encoded block that contains the configuration as well as Vault keys to allow
 the installer to access your data.

-Copy this block of text, including the begin and end marking lines,
+Copy this block of text, including the beginning and ending lines beginning with `-----`
-to your computers clipboard by selecting the text and typing Control-C (Windows) or Command-C (macOS).
+to your computer's clipboard by selecting the text and typing Control-C (Windows) or Command-C (macOS).

 ### Importing data into the installer instance

-To introduce the migration data to the installer instance, connect to it over SSH.
+To transfer the migration data to the installer instance, connect to it over SSH.

-Once connected, run the following commands:
+Once connected, run the following commands to add the migrator tool to the instance:

 ```
 $ curl -O https://s3.amazonaws.com/hashicorp-ptfe-data/migrator
 $ chmod a+x migrator
 ```

-Next to import the data, you'll run the following command, passing in the same password used
+Then, to import the data, run the following command, passing in the same password used
-to generate the migration data and then paste the data you
+to generate the migration data.
-previously copied to your computers clipboard when asked by using Control-V (Windows) or
-Command-V (macOS):

 ```
 $ sudo ./migrator -password ptfemigrate
 ```

+When prompted, paste the data you previously copied to your computer's clipboard.

-The migrator process will place the vault data in the default path as well as output the
+The migrator process will place the Vault data in the default path for the installer to find,
-values you'll need to enter into the Installer browser interface in the next few steps.
+and outputs the	values you'll need later in the process for the Installer web interface.

 ## Installing PTFE